saitaiky/notebook/docs/docs/tech-concepts/storage.md

 description: Storage
 ---

+Data storage is the retention of information using technology specifically developed to keep that data and have it as accessible as necessary.
+Data storage refers to the use of recording media to retain data using computers or other devices.
+The most prevalent forms of data storage are file storage, block storage, and object storage, with each being ideal for different purposes.

+1. File Storage:
+    - Data Structure: File storage organizes data into a hierarchical structure of files and directories.
+    - Access Method: It provides access at the file level, making it suitable for shared file access.
+    - Protocols: Common file storage protocols include NFS, SMB/CIFS, and AFP.
+    - Use Cases: File storage is ideal for scenarios where multiple users or applications need shared access to files.
+It's commonly used in network-attached storage (NAS) systems for document sharing, multimedia content, and collaborative work.
+2. Block Storage:
+    - Data Structure: Block storage breaks data into fixed-sized blocks, typically without any inherent hierarchy.
+    - Access Method: It offers low-level access to storage blocks, making it similar to using a raw disk.
+Block storage devices are commonly used as storage volumes that can be mounted by an operating system.
+    - Protocols: Common block storage protocols include iSCSI and Fibre Channel.
+    - Use Cases: Block storage is ideal for applications that require high-performance, low-latency access to data.
+It's commonly used in storage area networks (SANs) for databases, virtualization, and data-intensive workloads.
+3. Object Storage:
+    - Data Structure: Object storage stores data as discrete objects, each containing the data, metadata, and a unique identifier.
+    - Access Method: It provides access at the object level and doesn't impose a hierarchical structure on data.
+Objects are typically accessed via HTTP/HTTPS and RESTful APIs.
+    - Protocols: Object storage protocols include S3 (Simple Storage Service), Swift, and Azure Blob Storage.
+    - Use Cases: Object storage is well-suited for storing vast amounts of unstructured data, such as media files, backups, and archival data.
+It's commonly used in cloud storage environments for its scalability and cost-effectiveness.

 ## iSCSI

 Internet Small Computer Systems Interface or iSCSI is a storage area networking (SAN) protocol.
 It is an Internet Protocol-based networking standard for transferring data carrying SCSI commands over a TCP/IP network. iSCSI links data storage facilities and provides block-level access to storage devices.